 - The TarraWarra Museum of Art is an outdoor art exhibition and indoor gallery set at the TarraWarra winery.
 Once you have had a tasting you can head over to explore.
 The venue is currently is displaying the Archibald prize exhibition which if you like art, is pretty incredible.

-Looking for more Even More unique accommodation in Victoria?
-How about…
+Looking for more even More unique accommodation in Victoria?

 If you’d like to have an explore at some more rentals in Victoria, you can click the button below.
 You may also like to check out my other post about glamping spots in Victoria, magical treehouses in Australia or unique rentals in Ballarat.

 Heading to Australia soon?
 Don’t forget these essentials!

 Accommodation: hotels to hostels, glamping to apartments I always use Booking.com

 Travel insurance: make sure you’re covered for any unplanned situations.
 I use and would recommend World Nomads